TypesettingTools/ASSgrad/README.md

 #### Usage ####

-Once all the features are usable, however, here is what the interface shall be: at the beginning of the `Effect` field of each desired line, enter this: `<Ag>(1c:2c:3c:4c;1a:2a:3a:4a;BandSize.BandOverlap.Left.Top.Right.Bottom)` where `1c` is a dot delimited list of colors in the format of `&HBBGGRR&` or `#RRGGBB`, where e.g. `BB` is a hexadecimal color value in the range `00–FF` for blue. `1a` is a dot delimited list of alpha values, and must be in decimal format from `0–255`.
+Once all the features are usable, however, here is what the interface shall be: at the beginning of the `Effect` field of each desired line, enter this: `<Ag>(1c:2c:3c:4c;1a:2a:3a:4a;mode.bandSize.bandOverlap.theta.left.top.right.bottom)` where `1c` is a dot delimited list of colors in the format of `&HBBGGRR&` or `#RRGGBB`, where e.g. `BB` is a hexadecimal color value in the range `00–FF` for blue. `1a` is a dot delimited list of alpha values, and must be in decimal format from `0–255`.
 ASSgrad will iterate backwards across all of the lines in the script, collecting the ones that match the proper pattern in the `Effect` field, namely `^<Ag>\(.+?\)`.
 It will go through each collected line, creating the gradient for each one, and deleting the relevant contents of the `Effect` field.
 I currently have no plans for a tool to undo gradients, though if the demand is there, I suppose it should be easy enough to write.

 The options are as follows:

+* `mode` (unimplemented placeholder for different modes e.g. per-character).
-* `BandSize` is the height of one band in pixels.
+* `bandSize` is the height of one band in pixels.
 It defaults to 4 pixels.
-* `BandOverlap` is the amount of overlap between adjacent bands in pixels.
-By default it will be set to the same value as `BandSize` (that is, its *default* default is 4 pixels, but if you set `BandSize` and not `BandOverlap`, then `BandOverlap` will default to whatever you set as `BandSize`).
+* `bandOverlap` is the amount of overlap between adjacent bands in pixels.
+By default it will be set to the same value as `bandSize` (that is, its *default* default is 4 pixels, but if you set `BandSize` and not `bandOverlap`, then `bandOverlap` will default to whatever you set as `BandSize`).
+* `theta` (unimplemented placeholder for gradient rotation).
-* `Left`, `Top`, `Right`, and `Bottom` are manual expansions for the different edges of the line bounding box.
+* `left`, `top`, `right`, and `bottom` are manual expansions for the different edges of the line bounding box.
 You should use them if the line does not fit all the way into the generated clips.
 Positive values will always cause an expansion, and negative a contraction.

-*Note: all of your lines MUST be \an5.
-If they are not, they will be forcibly converted, which may shift things around slightly.*
+*Note: non-\an5 alignments are now supported, but the line size detection needs some work.
+Use at your own risk.*

-Oh yeah, and it also requires Aegisub 3.0.0, because it uses its regular expression engine.
+Oh yeah, and it also requires Aegisub 3.0.0+, because it uses its regular expression engine.

 #### Examples ####